Rede Brasil de Televisão: History

-Rede Brasil signed on for the first time on April 7, 2007.
-As the channel was building its line-up, most of the schedule consisted of programming from government channels, such as TV Brasil and TV Escola.
-In September 2007, the channel's offer of original programming consisted of Conceição Forno & Fogão, Nei e Nani (moved from the recently shut down JBTV), the movie slot Cine Rede Brasil and a variety of cartoons and television series, among them Saint Seiya, Bewitched, Bonanza, Lois & Clark: The New Adventures of Superman and Mission: Impossible.
-The line-up was consolidated in 2008, increasing its roster of original programming and international TV series.
+The station went on the air on April 7, 2007.
+Until then, the station had been gradually putting together its programming and, as a result, rebroadcast some programs from educational networks such as TV Brasil and TV Escola.
+In September 2007, Rede Brasil featured programs such as Conceição, Forno & Fogão, Nei & Nani (inherited from the now-defunct TVJB), the movie block Cine Rede Brasil and cartoons and series such as Saint Seiya, Bewitched, Bonanza, Lois & Clark: The New Adventures of Superman and Mission: Impossible.
+Starting in 2008, the network began producing its own programming, adding more shows, series, and movies.

 The channel received its first warning in August 2009 from the APCM (Associação Antipirataria de Cinema e Música) and representatives of 20th Century Fox, over the illegal broadcast of certain television series.
-Rede Brasil claimed that it received series from E+ Entretenimento, who also sold series to NGT, as well as airing DVD copies of television series to local channels (E+ in its turn said that they had the rights to the series claiming that they bought the rights from an offshore in the Virgin Islands).
+Rede Brasil claimed that it received series and films from E+ Entretenimento, who also sold series and films to NGT, as well as airing DVD copies of television series to local channels (E+ in its turn said that they had the rights to the series claiming that they bought the rights from an offshore in the Virgin Islands).
 Although at the time dozens of local television channels were airing foreign television series in an illegal scheme, only Rede Brasil was notified and removed the series from its schedule.

 On September 5, 2012, the channel started digital broadcasts on virtual channel 56.1 in São Paulo (physical channel 10), and started HD broadcasts in 2014 on both terrestrial and subscription television.